-Throughout the course of the year, there is robust curricular and co-curricular programming in diversity, equity, and inclusion: community lunches, Spectrum Dialogues, MLK Day, Diversity Symposium Weekend, affinity groups, clubs, and collaboration with Global Studies on Dialogues Across Differences.
+Throughout the course of the year, there is robust and meaningful curricular and co-curricular programming in DEI: orientation (community lunches, MLK Day, Community Life Symposium, affinity groups, and clubs.
 Students also have the opportunity to engage in collaborative meetings with other schools and in programs run by outside organizations.

 The initiatives contained within the diversity, equity, and inclusion programs are not add-ons to the Middlesex community, but instead they are integral aspects of the school community.
 Combined, these programs aim to develop within our students a lifelong empathy, a willingness to listen and learn from others, an eagerness to engage, and the confidence to speak up and out to assist themselves and those around them.

 Board of Trustees and Head of School Joint Commitments for Advancing Diversity, Equity and Inclusion:

 We are a Board of 34 individuals who care deeply about Middlesex.
 Together, we are uniform in our belief that the breadth of personal identities within Middlesex is a key element that makes the school a special, vibrant place of learning and growth.
 The Board recognizes that there is still work to do between our foundational ideals and the actual lived experience of many Black, Hispanic, Asian American Pacific Islander, LGBTQIA+, Jewish, Islamic, international, and disabled students, faculty, staff, and alumni.